Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Background

 \subsubsection{Background on the HySime Algorithm}

 Hyperspectral Signal Subspace Identification by Minimum Error (\emph{HySime}) is a standard algorithm for estimating the number of materials $m$ in $X$~\cite{bioucas2008HySime}.
 HySime assumes that each $x_i\in X$ is of the form $x_i = y_i +\zeta_i$, where $y_i\in\R^D$ and $\zeta_i\in\R^D$ model the signal and noise associated with $x_i$, respectively.
-If signal vectors are linear mixtures of $m$ ground truth endmembers (i.e., $y_i = \sum_{j=1}^m \mathbf{A}_{ij}u_j$ for $1\leq i\leq m$), then the set $\{y_i\}_{i=1}^m$ lies on a $m$-dimensional subspace of $\R^D$.
-With this motivation, HySime estimates the subspace dimension by balancing the error of projecting signal vectors $\{y_i\}_{i=1}^n$ onto their first $m$ principal components and the amount of noise captured by those vectors' orthogonal space.
+If signal vectors are linear mixtures of $m$ ground truth endmembers (i.e., $y_i = \sum_{j=1}^m \mathbf{A}_{ij}u_j$ for $1\leq i\leq n$), then the set $\{y_i\}_{i=1}^n$ lies on a $m$-dimensional subspace of $\R^D$.
+With this motivation, HySime estimates the subspace dimension by balancing the error of projecting signal vectors $\{y_i\}_{i=1}^n$ onto their first $m$ principal components with the amount of noise captured by those vectors' orthogonal complement.
 Though other algorithms exist for estimating the number of materials in a scene using HSI data, many of these alternatives rely on hyperparameter inputs to estimate $m$ or have large computational complexity~\cite{chang2018review}.
-In contrast, HySime can compute a high-quality estimate using only $X$ in just $O(D^2n)$ operations.
+For example, the ubiquitous virtual dimensionality---which relies on a Neyman-Pearson detection theory-based threshold to determine $m$~\cite{chang2004estimation}---has been shown to be highly sensitive to small perturbations in pixel spectra and hyperparameter inputs~\cite{bioucas2008HySime}.
+In contrast, HySime is hyperparameter-free and can compute a high-quality, numerically stable estimate using only $X$ in just $O(D^2n)$ operations.